alexsander-projects/azblob-rust-uploader-GUI/readme.md

 Then, the files are uploaded to Azure Storage Blob using the Azure SDK for Rust.
 The application uses the tokio runtime to upload files concurrently, which makes the upload process faster.

+The app is capable of uploading multiple files recursively or not(if recursive upload is enabled, nested folders will also be uploaded), depending on the user's choice.

 ### How to use

 1. Pass in your Container name, Folder path, Upload Folder, Storage Account name, and Storage Account key in the respective fields.